Tomasz5792/Intensive-Foundations-of-Computer-Science-and-Programming-2-Summative-Assignment/README.md

  - The application shall allow deleting of items.
  - Show and hide add item bar.

-#### Future Accessibility Requirements
+#### Future Accessibility Functional Requirements
   - Font and text resizing
-  - Colour changes for specific types of colourblind or
+  - Colour changes for specific types of colourblind or for people who have epilepsy.

 ### Non-Functional Requirements